Direct Deposit vs Probation Department for Child Support

 The major one is accountability.

 If you decide to utilize direct deposit, this amicability and ability to rely on a former spouse become very important because you will be responsible for keeping track of the money received.
-In a stressful divorce, it can be an added layer of stress to keep track of those records.
+It can be an added layer of stress in a stressful divorce to keep track of those records.

-The biggest reason, however, is that you will have limited resources if the payor fails to meet the conditions of the child support agreement and does not follow through on his or her commitment.
+However, the biggest reason is that you will have limited resources if the payor fails to meet the conditions of the child support agreement and does not follow through on his or her commitment.

 There is another option, however.
 You can receive child support through the state’s Probation Department.
 In fact, this is the option that the courts usually default to.
 The Probation Department is a third party that will collect the money directly from the obligor’s employer.